miguelPerezOntiveros/framework/README.md

 		- 3. SQL import (DML)
 		- Had not thought about extentions and themes
 	- Drag and drop imports

-- why do I have an ext folder on my project?
-- can't page.php be a symlink?
-- mm projects table page 2 doesn't show the same options
-- find a way to not need the require once to call db_connection.
-Check if the connection is open and to the desired db

 ## General TODOs
 - annimations on both menus should probably match